basho-labs/vagrant-bdp-cluster/README.md

 This is a Vagrant project using shell provisioning to bring up a cluster of TARGET_VM_COUNT Riak nodes, ready to manage services using the BDP.

+Basho Data Platform (BDP) is not yet public.
+More information regarding BDP is available, see http://basho.com/basho-data-platform/ .
+The remainder of this setup assumes that you have been provided download links as part of an early access evaluation.

 BDP services include:
  * Riak        - Persistent data store
  * Spark       - Data analysis